 Perhaps not an “emerging” trend – but one that seems to be gaining in importance each year.
 Since the updated data protection legislation, the General Data Protection Regulation (GDPR) came into effect last year, organisations in all sectors have been on high alert when it comes to processing personal data.
 Health and social care organisations are arguably the most strictly governed by these regulations, as in many cases they process such sensitive personal data.
 While the NHS centrally has developed a policy and guidance around GDPR, it’s vital that individual Trusts and CCGs propagate, see through and continually manage the measures put in place to ensure compliance.
 With that being said, there’s obviously still a need for the medical research community to have access to health data in order to drive vital medical breakthroughs.
 As the healthcare sector collects, uses and relies on more data – it’s important that there’s the right balance between accessibility, security and privacy.

-To learn more about trends, challenges and transformational journeys in healthcare, register for the upcoming Healthcare Partnership Network, 5th-6th November 2019 at Norton Park, Winchester.
+To learn more about digital health trends, challenges and transformational journeys in healthcare, register for the upcoming Healthcare Partnership Network, 5th-6th November 2019 at Norton Park, Winchester.
 Over two days at a fantastic four-star venue, you’ll hear from experts in the field of innovation and transformation in healthcare about the real challenges they face everyday in their Trusts, and the strategies and technologies they have put in place to achieve their objectives.